mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/respositories.md

 </h2>
 **Language:** JavaScript

-The `desktop` repository contains the Electron desktop app that wraps the Mattermost webapp.
+The `desktop` repository contains the Electron desktop app that wraps the Mattermost web app.

 <hr>